How to Find a Cockroach Nest in Your Daytona Beach Home

 Roach Droppings and Feces

-Roach droppings look like small dark specks or smears.
-You may see them along baseboards, inside cabinets, or near food storage areas.
-Finding droppings in one area often points to a nearby roach nest.
+Roach droppings appear as small dark specks or smears along baseboards, inside cabinets, or near food sources.
+A buildup of droppings in one area can point to a nearby roach nest.

 Egg Cases and Cockroach Eggs